webigniter-net/laravel-client/README.md

 ## Get a free license Key

-To generate a free license key, create a account at [Webigniter.net](https://webigniter.net/create-account).
+To generate a free license key, create an account at [Webigniter.net](https://webigniter.net/create-account).
 Then login to the CMS and head to 'License' and click 'show/hide license key'.
 For more information about the license key, visit the documentation page about [finding your license key](https://webigniter.net/documentation/getting-started/find-your-license-key)

 ## Setting Up License Key